OWM Weather is derived from the discontinued plugin WP Cloudy. It uses many of the same settings but is completely separate.

 The worldwide location can be specified by the OWM city id (available for over 200,000 cities), the city/country name via dynamic search, the zip code, the latitude/longitude, or the IP address of the user (geolocation).

 OWM Weather uses WordPress Custom Post Types which allows for an unlimited number of weathers.

-Define up to 7 different background colors or images depending on the weather condition.
+Define up to 7 different background colors, images or videos depending on the weather condition.